Herman Grooten

 ISBN 9789464201109

-cases, Black plays …e7-e6 and …a7-a6 at an early stage.
-They typically have the idea of retaining more
+that, in both cases, Black plays …e7-e6 and …a7-a6 at an early stage.
+They typically have the idea of retaining

-options for their king’s bishop by postponing …d7-d6 (or even omitting it entirely.)
-The bishop may go to
+more options for their king’s bishop by postponing …d7-d6 (or even omitting it entirely.)
+The bishop may go to b4

 The Richter-Rauzer is, in theory, just one of the possible developments from a Classical Sicilian.
 We have